14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 7 Mukhi Rudraksha (Standard Saturn Remedy)

 - Mechanism: Harmonisation.
-Aligns the wearer's energy with Saturn's constructive frequency, converting restriction into productive discipline.
+Aligns the wearer's energy with Saturn's constructive frequency, turning restriction into steady discipline.

 - Chakra: Manipura (Solar Plexus)